lottybrand/song_lyrics/README.md

 # Cultural evolution of emotional expression in 50 years of song lyrics

-Scripts and data associated to the preprint: "Cultural evolution of emotional expression in 50 years of song lyrics" by Alberto Acerbi, Charlotte Brand and Alex Mesoudi
+Scripts and data associated to the preprint: "Cultural evolution of emotional expression in 50 years of song lyrics" by Charlotte Brand, Alberto Acerbi, and Alex Mesoudi

 This repository contains the R scripts and the data to reproduce the analysis described in the preprint.